1 / 1

 Inspired by European markets and food truck roundups, the visionaries behind Avanti F and B converted a building that previously housed a printer in the Lower Highlands into Denver’s very first food hall, which launched in 2015.
 Seven different restaurant concepts are housed in modified shipping containers and share comfy and attractive common space, including dining areas, two bars and a terrific rooftop with views.

 Brand new in June 2018, Denver Milk Market is the city’s next food hall but with a unique twist.
-All the takeout and dine-in restaurants and bars are run by one entity: Colorado chef Frank Bonanno and his restaurant group.
+All the takeout and dine-in restaurants and bars are run by one entity: Sage Hospitality Group.
+(It was originally started by Colorado chef Frank Bonanno and his restaurant group.)
 The market is a cornerstone of downtown’s historic Dairy Block redevelopment in the Ballpark neighborhood surrounding Coors Field.
 The 16 concepts within the hall each have their own style and theme, presenting food lovers with a huge range of choices such as crepes, pizza, pasta, salads and seafood, plus there is a meat emporium, coffee house and wine shop to boot!
 Access four of the venues from handy walk-up windows along the Dairy Block’s activated alleyway.

 At this sophisticated newcomer in the hip Capitol Hill neighborhood, you can feast on pizza, sushi and empanadas from some of Denver's best chefs and drink from a central bar.
 You can also shop at the boutiques for gifts, jewelry and apparel.
 Broadway Market is open early and late every day.